ChronoFare/Music_Therapy_FYP/Progress Report.md

  - Unity Hub (Stores Games Used)
  - LEAP Motion controller software

-## Week 1
+## Week 1 (15-19 March 2021)
 Dr. Arun Kumar outlined the core problems of the project to be resolved by me in the following weeks.

-1. Story Telling Game (Associate pictures to game sounds via MIDI)
+ - [ ] Story Telling Game (Associate pictures to game sounds via MIDI)
-2. Research on current solutions to music therapy and explore the methods of evaluation; their flaws, how it can be improved.
+ - [ ] Research on current solutions to music therapy and explore the methods of evaluation; their flaws, how it can be improved.
-3. Add sustain code to piano notes during songs.
+ - [ ] Add sustain code to piano notes during songs.
-4. Add auto-adjust sound codes to instrument from dropdown list.
+ - [ ] Add auto-adjust sound codes to instrument from dropdown list.
-5. Integrate Machine Learning from data sourced from games.
+ - [ ] [FINAL STAGE] Integrate Machine Learning from data sourced from games.

 **Conceive**
 As this project encompasses around rehabilition for the upper limbs (a.k.a. upper extremities), I researched available solutions and issues faced by users.